-All 6 of our expert judges are leading figures in the contemporary art world.
-Each judge will bring a unique perspective and opinion to the judging, this will cultivate a varied selection of work that showcases the very best of the entrants.
+All six of our expert judges are leading figures in the contemporary art world.
+Each judge will bring a unique perspective and opinion to the judging which will cultivate a varied selection of work that showcases the very best of the entrants.

 Click to view profile

-Artist & Winner of Jackson’s Open Painting Prize 2019View profile
+Artist & winner of Jackson’s Painting Prize 2020View profile

 Affordable Art Fair UK Fair DirectorView profile

 Juliette Losq studied Fine Art at the University of the Arts London (2004-2007) and the Royal Academy Schools (2007-2010), as well as studying English and History of Art at Newnham College, Cambridge (1997-2000) and History of Art at the Courtauld Institute, London (2000-2001).

 She won the Jerwood Drawing Prize in 2005, was one of five shortlisted artists for the John Moores Prize in 2014, receiving the Visitor’s Choice Award, and the John Ruskin Prize in 2019.
 She was elected to the Royal Institute of Painters in Watercolours in 2020.